jsuereth/ottl-proposal/PROPOSAL.md

 ( Where <expr> ) ?
 ```

+This matches the output of:

+- An "execution scope" it will execute against, e.g. `metric`, `resource`, `log`, etc.
+- A statement to execute which will manipulate a type of telemetry.
+- A boolean expression which determins whether its statement should be executed.

 We introduce new expressions:

 #### New Binary Expressions

 ```
+<expr> '.' <identifier> # More complicated "accessor" patterns.
 <expr> 'with' <expr>  # Merge/Assign operation
 <expr> 'in' <expr>    # Contains expression
 ```